 You can bet on any professional team at retail sportsbooks in New York State, and you can bet on any college program except for in-state schools.
 All retail sportsbooks are located Upstate.
 The one closest to the city is Resorts World Catskills, and the biggest concentrations are near Buffalo, Syracuse, and Albany.

 Beginning in January 2022, residents in the Big Apple and across New York state could finally place wagers online.
 There are nine sportsbooks currently available.
 They each feature a unique sports wagering app with a sign-up bonus.
 Take a look at our sports betting bonuses overview to determine the right app for you and to utilize a welcome promo.

 Option 3: Betting in Another State

-How New Yorkers Can Bet On The Super Bowl
+How New Yorkers Can Bet on the Super Bowl

-Advantages Of Betting In-Person
+Advantages of Betting In-Person

 People in Upstate New York can place a bet on the Super Bowl by traveling to a nearby retail sportsbook.
 You don’t need to travel far to place a legal bet.
 Additionally, you can watch the game in a lively atmosphere that includes huge TVs, food, and drinks.
 There’s a little more fun to be had at these locations when placing wagers.

-Why You Should Bet Online Instead
+Why You Should Bet Online

 There are a number of reasons why New York mobile sports betting is preferable to gambling at a physical location.
 It’s obviously more convenient and easy to open up an app from your phone or log in from a desktop computer.
-With a phone, it’s even easier to place bets even at a sportsbook instead of heading to a desk or kiosk.
+With a phone, it’s even easier to place bets at a sportsbook instead of heading to a desk or kiosk.

-Complete List Of All Retail Sportsbooks In New York State
+Retail Sportsbooks in New York State